 What can I do to mitigate throttling?

-First of all, if your ISP throttles traffic at certain hours, or because you've used a lot of data, or because their connectivity just isn't big enough, there's not much you can do.
-Other than switching to a better ISP.
+First of all, if your ISP throttles traffic at certain hours, or because you've used a lot of data, or because their connectivity just isn't big enough, there's a few things that you can try.

 UDP and TCP